 I.D.
-Resources

-I.D.1.
+Resources I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-I.D.1.a) The program must have the following resources and facilities: I.D.1.a).(1) neonatal and pediatric intensive care units; (Core) I.D.1.a).(2) an emergency department in which children of all ages can be effectively managed 24 hours a day; (Core) I.D.1.a).(3) operating rooms designed and equipped for the management of pediatric patients; (Core) I.D.1.a).(4) post-anesthesia care area designed and equipped for the management of pediatric patients; (Core) I.D.1.a).(5) monitoring and advanced life-support equipment representative of current levels of technology; (Core) I.D.1.a).(6) clinical services that provide prompt laboratory results pertinent to the care of pediatric patients, including blood chemistries, blood gases and pH, oxygen saturation, hematocrit/hemoglobin, and clotting function; and, (Core) I.D.1.a).(7) prompt access to consultation with other disciplines, including pediatric subspecialties of cardiology, critical care, emergency medicine, neonatology, neurology, pulmonology, radiology, and surgical fields.
+(Core) I.D.1.a) There must be an identifiable sports medicine clinic that offers continuing care to patients who seek consultation regarding sports- or exercise-related health problems.
+(Core) I.D.1.a).(1) The sports medicine clinic must have up-to-date diagnostic imaging and functional rehabilitation services available and accessible to clinic patients.
+(Core) I.D.1.a).(2) Consultation in medical and surgical specialties and subspecialties must be readily available.
+(Core) I.D.1.b) The program must have access to sporting events, team sports, and mass-participation events.
+(Core) There must be an acute care facility that provides access to the I.D.1.c) full range of services typically found in an acute care general hospital.
 (Core) I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core)

-I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; ^(Core)